mgmckinn/Owl-Roster/README.md

 ## Features

 - Add and edit player names in the batting order list
-- Change the team logo
-- Customize the color scheme of the batting order list
 - Print the team roster

 ## Usage